Pessimistic Off-Policy Optimization for Learning to Rank: Related Work

-Training of learning to rank models is often done by leveraging feedback from user behavior as an alternative data source \citep{joachims2002optimizing}.
-However, implicit feedback such as user clicks is noisy and affected by various kinds of biases \citep{ joachims2007evaluating}.
-Many studies have explored how to extract unbiased relevance signals from biased click signals.
-One approach is to model examination probability by using click models \citep{chapelle2009expected, chuklin2015click}.
-While IPS estimators based on various click models have been studied in past \citep{li2018offline}, key assumption was that value of a list is linear in the contributions of individual items in the list.
-IPS estimators have unbiased properties, and increased variance can be mitigated by various ways \citep{joachims2018deep, swaminathan2015counterfactual, swaminathan2015self}, for example, capping the probability ratio to a fixed value \citep{ionides2008truncated}, but they fail to model a non-linear structure of a list.
+\paragraph{Counterfactual Learning to Rank} Learning to rank models are often trained from user behavior data \citep{joachims_optimizing_2002}.
+However, implicit feedback, such as user clicks, is noisy and affected by various biases \citep{joachims_evaluating_2007}.
+Many studies have explored how to extract unbiased relevance signals from biased clicks.
+One approach is modeling how the user examines a list using click models \citep{chapelle_expected_2009, chuklin_click_2015}.
+While IPS estimators for various click models have been studied in the past \citep{li_offline_2018}, the key assumption was that the value of a list is linear in the contributions of individual items in it.
+IPS estimators are unbiased, and their variance can be controlled in various ways \citep{joachims_deep_2018, swaminathan_counterfactual_2017, swaminathan_self-normalized_2015}, such as clipping of the propensity weights \citep{ionides_truncated_2008}.
+Nevertheless, they do not model non-linear reward models.

-Model-based methods can capture that non-linearity, but they suffer from biased estimates due to unexplored action space.
-The reason for that is that models using MLE do not penalize for high uncertainty.
-While previous works for counterfactual learning to rank were focused mostly on evaluation \citep{li2018offline, swaminathan2017off, joachims2017unbiased}, they use linear estimators for the objective function, such as the item-position model \citep{chuklin2015click} and pseudoinverse estimator.
-More recently, doubly robust method under the cascade model has been proposed that induces much weaker assumption \citep{kiyohara2022doubly}.
-Although it is possible to use these methods for optimization, they still suffer from overly optimistic estimations - phenomenon known as \textquote{the Optimiser’s curse} \citep{smith2006optimizer}.
-Our proposed method also works under these weaker assumptions, while alleviating the Optimiser's curse.
+Model-based methods can model non-linearity.
+Despite this, prior works on counterfactual learning to rank focused mainly on linear estimators \citep{li_offline_2018, swaminathan_off-policy_2017, joachims_unbiased_2017}.
+More recently, a non-linear doubly-robust method for the cascade model has been proposed~\citep{kiyohara_doubly_2022}.
+These methods suffer from biases in unexplored parts of the action space.
+They can be used for optimization but suffer from an overly optimistic estimation, a phenomenon known as the optimiser's curse \citep{smith_optimizers_2006}.
+Our proposed method works with both linear and non-linear click models while alleviating the optimiser's curse.